-At least one person was killed and dozens injured after tropical storm Talas landed in western Japan, causing floods that damaged homes and disrupted traffic.
+At least one person was killed and dozens injured after a strong tropical storm landed in western Japan, causing floods that damaged homes and disrupted traffic.

 Tropical storm Talas made landfall on the island of Shikoku in western Japan at about 10am local time on Saturday, packing gusts of up to 68mph, Fox News reports.